 - The covered loss occurs: Following a house fire, water damage or burglary, for example, the first step (typically after emergency services have become involved) is to call your insurance provider and start your claim process.

-- Your insurance provider calculates ACV: A claims adjuster will usually visit the premises and assess damages and the ACV of the compromised belongings.
-You will then receive a claims check for the ACV of any destroyed or stolen items, minus the amount of your deductible.
+- Your insurance provider calculates ACV: A claims adjuster will usually visit the premises and assess damages and the ACV of the compromised belongings, even if you have an RCV policy.
+You will then receive a claims check for the RCV of any destroyed or stolen items, minus the amount of your deductible.

-- You replace the items: Using the ACV check you received, purchasing new items of similar make and quality is your next step — perhaps floating the difference in ACV and RCV amounts for the time being.
+- You replace the items: Using the ACV check you received, purchasing new items of similar make and quality is your next step, even if your check doesn’t cover the full cost.
+In that case, you’d need to add your own money for the purchase.
 To recover the depreciation, you will then usually need to prove you have replaced the item within a certain timeframe and with specific documents (e.g., receipts).
 Confirm with your agent what is required under your policy.

 How to claim depreciation